skankpile/Triflight/docs/Triflight Checklist.md

 Deactivate tail tune a few seconds **after** landing and disarming copter!

 Use the configurator CLI and check *tri_tail_motor_thrustfactor*.
-If it's still 138 (default) it's likely the tuning failed.
+If it's still 138 (default) or if it's 10 it's likely the tuning failed.

 ## PID Settings